diamirio/backend-nx-skeleton/packages/nestjs-graphql-typeorm-dataloader/docs/README.md

 ▸ **CustomLoaderExtension**<K, V, C\>(`batchLoadFn`: _BatchLoadFn_<K, V\>, `options?`: _DataLoader.Options_<K, V, C\>): MethodDecorator & PropertyDecorator

 Add data required for a given field or field-resolver for custom dataloader.
+This will pass in a new instance of data loader to batch your function, to the field-resolver itself.

 #### Type parameters: